raschmitt/cli-mail/README.md

 1. Go to your ([Google Account](https://myaccount.google.com/)).
 2. On the left navigation panel, click `Security`.
-3. On the bottom of the page, in the Less secure app access panel, click on `Turn on access` and turn it on.
+3. On the bottom of the page, in the Less secure app access section, click on `Turn on access` and turn it on.

 ### Sample usage